 - We always encourage those that come, if they desire too, they can donate any items they bring.
 Everything is useful over here and needed.
 Everything!

-an extra towel, shoes, underwear (yes, these local pastors (dominican) can hardly ever buy underwears., crocs, sandals, t-shirts.
+an extra towel, shoes, bath towels, croc shoes, bed sheets, pillows and pillow covers, underwear (yes, these local pastors (dominican) can hardly ever buy underwears., crocs, sandals, t-shirts.

 - Smile, hug people, the children, bless them and bless there small shacks (homes) walk into there homes, they love it when you do.
 The coffee here is amazing